Somalia: Early modern era and the scramble for Africa

 In the late 19th century, after the Berlin Conference of 1884, European powers began the Scramble for Africa.
 In that year, a British protectorate was declared over part of Somalia, on the African coast opposite South Yemen.
 Initially, this region was under the control of the Indian Office, and so administered as part of the Indian Empire; in 1898 it was transferred to control by London.
-In the 1880s, the protectorate and later colony of Italian Somalia was established by Italy through various treaties; Sultan Yusuf Ali Kenadid entered into a treaty with Italy in late 1888, making his Sultanate of Hobyo an Italian protectorate.
+In 1889, the protectorate and later colony of Italian Somalia was officially established by Italy through various treaties signed with a number of chiefs and sultans; Sultan Yusuf Ali Kenadid first sent a request to Italy in late December 1888 to make his Sultanate of Hobyo an Italian protectorate before later signing a treaty in 1889.

 The Dervish movement successfully repulsed the British Empire four times and forced it to retreat to the coastal region.
-The Darawiish defeated the Italian, British, Abyssinian colonial powers on numerous occasions, most notably, the 1903 victory at Cagaarweyne commanded by Suleiman Aden Galaydh, forcing the British Empire to retreat to the coastal region in the late 1900s.
+The Darawiish defeated the Italian, British, Abyssinian colonial powers on numerous occasions, most notably, the 1903 victory at Cagaarweyne commanded by Suleiman Aden Galaydh, forcing the British Empire to retreat to the coastal region in the early 1900s.
 The Dervishes were finally defeated in 1920 by British airpower.

 The dawn of fascism in the early 1920s heralded a change of strategy for Italy, as the north-eastern sultanates were soon to be forced within the boundaries of La Grande Somalia ("Greater Somalia") according to the plan of Fascist Italy.
 With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, things began to change for that part of Somaliland known as Italian Somaliland.
-The last piece of land acquired by Italy in Somalia was Oltre Giuba, present-day Jubaland region, in 1925.

-The Italians began local infrastructure projects, including the construction of hospitals, farms and schools.
-Fascist Italy, under Benito Mussolini, attacked Abyssinia (Ethiopia) in 1935, with an aim to colonize it.
+The last piece of land acquired by Italy in Somalia was Oltre Giuba, present-day Jubaland region, in 1925.The Italians began local infrastructure projects, including the construction of hospitals, farms and schools.
+Fascist Italy, under Benito Mussolini, attacked Abyssinia (Ethiopia) in 1935, with an aim to colonise it.
 The invasion was condemned by the League of Nations, but little was done to stop it or to liberate occupied Ethiopia.
 In 1936, Italian Somalia was integrated into Italian East Africa, alongside Eritrea and Ethiopia, as the Somalia Governorate.
 On 3 August 1940, Italian troops, including Somali colonial units, crossed from Ethiopia to invade British Somaliland, and by 14 August, succeeded in taking Berbera from the British.